The facts are staggering: Every day 10,000 baby boomer Americans retire, and one out of five leisure travelers is a grandparent.

 3. There’s something for everyone.
 Regardless of ship size, cruises allow a mix of unstructured time to relax as well as a plethora of onboard activities and shore excursions for stimulation (and to provide a break from too much togetherness).
 Modern cruises have expanded to include more diverse offerings for all ages, in education, exercise and entertainment.

-Just one example: Norwegian Cruise Line’s newest ship, Norwegian Getaway, set to launch in Miami in February 2014, has partnered with Nickelodeon to provide interactive entertainment experiences for younger children, including meeting characters like SpongeBob SquarePants and Dora the Explorer.
+Just one example: Norwegian Cruise Line’s newest ship, Norwegian Getaway, has partnered with Nickelodeon to provide interactive entertainment experiences for younger children, including meeting characters like SpongeBob SquarePants and Dora the Explorer.

 Teens and active adults can use a three-story sports complex with five water slides, two swimming pools, a ropes course with 40 different elements and a zip track, in addition to a rock-climbing wall, bungee trampoline and spiderweb.